 Our product gross profit and gross margin have been, and may in the future be, influenced by several factors, including changes in the volume of our software-centric broadband products sold, product configuration, sales of capacity expansions, geographic location of our customers, pricing due to competitive pressure, estimated warranty costs, inventory obsolescence, and favorable and unfavorable changes in inventory production volume and component costs.
 As some products mature, the average selling prices of those products may decline.
-We expect that over time our product mix will move toward a higher percentage of sales of software-based capacity expansions and incremental line cards, which generate higher gross margins than sales of our initial hardware-based deployments.

 Our service gross profit and gross margin have been, and may in the future be, influenced by the amount and timing of renewals of maintenance and support services contracts by customers and, to a lesser extent, the amount of professional services ordered by customers and performed by us.
+We expect that our gross margin will remain relatively stable in the near term, subject to quarter-to-quarter fluctuation.